black-sliver/c-wszig/README.md

 Fat macOS binaries have to be bundled with `lipo -create`.

 [^2]: currently unsupported because the build fails.
+It looks like this will work for ReleaseSmall and ReleaseFast once we switch to Zig 0.15.

 [^3]: 32bit macOS is basically not supported anywhere anymore.
 If this is for a game, consider running the Windows version in Wine.